rasql/pygame-tutorial/docs/3_image/image.rst

     angle = 0
     scale = 1

-We use the R key to increment rotation by 10 degrees and (decrement if the SHIFT key is pressed).
-The function ``rotozoom()`` allows to combine rotation and scaling.
-We always transform the orignial image (img0).
+We use the R key to increment rotation by 10 degrees (or decrement if the SHIFT key is pressed).
+The function ``rotozoom()`` allows us to combine rotation and scaling.
+We always transform the original image (img0).
 Repeated rotation or scaling of an image would degrade its quality::

     if event.type == KEYDOWN: